Ajetski/TS-Boilerplate/README.md

 ## TypeScript Boilerplate
-### Run with yarn
-- create a folder for your project
-- run `yarn create tsb` or `npx create-tsb` to initialize the TypeScript Boilerplate

-### Run with npm
+### Usage
-- create a folder for your project
-- run `yarn create tsb --use-npm` or `npx create-tsb --use-npm` to initialize the TypeScript Boilerplate
+- `yarn create tsb [projectName] [--use-npm]` or `npx create-tsb [projectName] [--use-npm]`
+- Supplying an optional project name will cause the project to be installed in a subfolder with the name of the project.
+- Supplying the optional `--use-npm` will use npm instead of yarn to install packages.

 ## MIT License